su2code/su2code.github.io/_docs_v7/Thermochemical-Nonequilibrium.md

 | `NEMO_NAVIER_STOKES` | 7.0.0 |

 Mass, momentum, and  energy transport in fluids are all governed by molecular collisions, and  expressions for these transport properties can be derived from the kinetic theory.
-The  mass diffusion fluxes, $\mathbf{J}_s$, are computed using Fick's Law of Diffusion:
+The  mass diffusion fluxes, $$\mathbf{J}_s$$, are computed using Fick's Law of Diffusion:
 $$
     \mathbf{J}_s = - \rho D_s \nabla(Y_s) + Y_s \sum_k \rho D_k \nabla(Y_k)
 $$